Constructing a T-test for Value Function Comparison of Individualized Treatment Regimes in the Presence of Multiple Imputation for Missing Data: Methods

 \subsection{Multiple Imputation}

 In the presence of missing data, we extend our method to address the variance of the value function in the case of multiple imputation.
-This extension is based on the ideas from Chapter 2.3.2 from \cite{van2018flexible}.
+This extension is based on the ideas from Chapter 2.3.2 from Van Buuren (2018) \cite{van2018flexible}.
 Suppose we have K imputations.
 Let $k=1,\dots,K$ be the index of the multiple-imputed data.
-Let $\hat{V}_{m,k}(\hat{d}_{j})$ denote the value function for the $k^{th}$ imputed test set.
-Let $\hat{\sigma}_{m,j,k}=Var(\hat{V}_{m,k}(\hat{d}_{j}))$ be the estimator of the variance-covariance matrix for the estimated value function for the $k^{th}$ imputed test set.
-Let $\hat{T}^2_{m,k}=Var(\hat{V}_{m,k}(\hat{d}_{1})-\hat{V}_{m,k}(\hat{d}_{2}))$ denote the variance for the difference between two value functions for the $k^{th}$ imputed test set.
 The subscript m indicates that the estimates are obtained for the test set.